aimeele97/bike_sale_analysis/README.md

 ## Key Findings

-### Sales Trends

-- **Performance Peaks**: The store's performance peaked in 2017, followed by a notable decline in 2018, suggesting an overall downward trend.
+- **Sales Trends**: Peak sales occurred in 2017, with a decline in 2018.
+Investigate underlying causes for this trend.

-### Market Insights

-- **Dominance of New York**: New York contributed approximately 65% of total revenue each year.
+- **Market Leadership**: New York contributed about 65% of total revenue.
+Targeted marketing efforts should focus on this state.

-### Revenue Fluctuations

-- Revenue saw drastic changes, dropping from $537,192 in April 2018 to $188.99 in June due to a closure in May, before rebounding to $9,484 in July.

-### Sales Patterns

-- No consistent best-selling months across states indicate that sales are not heavily seasonally dependent.

-### Ordering Trends

-- New York saw peak orders on Sundays, Tuesdays, and Thursdays, while Texas's highest orders were on Sundays and Mondays.

-### Product Insights
+- **Monthly Patterns**: No consistent seasonal trends were observed; sales peaks varied significantly by state.

-- **Top-Selling Category**: Cruisers comprised 29% of total sales, with Electra being the most popular brand.
+- **Product Performance**: Cruisers accounted for 29% of total sales, with Electra being the top brand.

-### Customer Breakdown

-- The customer base consisted of 44% regulars, 20% new customers, with high-paying and regular customers accounting for 11% and 12%, respectively.
+- **Customer Segmentation**: 44% of customers were regulars, highlighting opportunities for enhanced loyalty programs.

 ## Recommendations for Future Growth